 The trustees will consider each application based on the established criteria.

 When will I find out if I am successful?

 The Council will contact you on receipt of your application and will then contact you when a decision is made.
-The first round will be considered in September 2016.

 Can I apply to another fund if I don’t live in that area?

 No, your application will need to reflect where you live.
 If you are not sure or live on a boundary, please phone Marion Young on 01292 612626 or email firstname.lastname@example.org for more information.